Network concepts for applications in Azure Kubernetes Service (AKS)

 To allow access to your applications, or for application components to communicate with each other, Kubernetes provides an abstraction layer to virtual networking.
 Kubernetes nodes are connected to a virtual network, and can provide inbound and outbound connectivity for pods.
 The kube-proxy component runs on each node to provide these network features.

 In Kubernetes, Services logically group pods to allow for direct access via an IP address or DNS name and on a specific port.
 You can also distribute traffic using a load balancer.
 More complex routing of application traffic can also be achieved with Ingress Controllers.
-Security and filtering of the network traffic for pods is possible with Kubernetes network policies (in preview in AKS).
+Security and filtering of the network traffic for pods is possible with Kubernetes network policies.

 The Azure platform also helps to simplify virtual networking for AKS clusters.
 When you create a Kubernetes load balancer, the underlying Azure load balancer resource is created and configured.
 As you open network ports to pods, the corresponding Azure network security group rules are configured.
 For HTTP application routing, Azure can also configure external DNS as new ingress routes are configured.